MoniMurray/bookworms-et-al/README.md

 As is usual with an ecommerce business, a user of Bookworms is not required to be registered to browse and make a purchase.
 However, greater convenience of use of the site comes with registration, for example a user's billing details and previous purchases are saved to their Profile when registered and can be edited on their Profile when they are logged in.
 To ensure the security of the ecommerce business and its product offering, only Store Owner/Admin users will have access to the Product table and to its features and functionality following authenticated superuser login.

 User registration and login links are located on the Navigation bar.
-Successful login expands the Navigation bar to contain a 'Profile' page link for registered users, and if an authenticated user is a superuser, ie is the Store Owner, login returns 'Bookworms Store Management' link, with add, edit, and delete feature to manage the product offering of the online store.
+Successful login expands the Navigation bar to contain a 'Profile' page link for registered users, and if an authenticated user is a superuser, ie is the Store Owner, login returns 'Bookworms Store Management' link to add further products to the store.
+In addition, the Store Owner can add, edit, and delete products from the main Products page to conveniently manage the product offering of the online store.

 Search feature on the Navigation bar is available to all users.

 Logout feature is automatic following successful login and appears on Navigation bar to all website users.
 Logout returns the user to Home page.

-The interactive footer contains internal links to the About Us, Privacy Policy pages.
-It also contains a link to Bookworm's Newsletter subscription form, with external links to the website's social media.
+The interactive footer contains internal links to the About Us and Privacy Policy pages.
+It also contains a link to Bookworm's Newsletter VIP Club subscription form, and external links to the website's social media.

 The functionality of Bookworms is a website with a cloud-based relational database to contain and manage the product offering, and which uses Stripe payment system to handle secure payments.
-The database data is stored in a consistent and well-organised manner and any changes to the data is immediately available to the user at the front-end.
+The data is stored in a consistent and well-organised manner on the database and any changes to the data is immediately available to the user at the front-end.

 ### Skeleton